 Photos that showcase your company culture are also crucial.
 If your job posting lacks visual content, you could be missing out on the top-tier talent.
 In a case study by Social Talent, they discovered that 51% of job seekers said that they’d be more attracted to a company with job postings that incorporated visual elements.

 Now that you’re on the right track, go grab your favorite coffee concoction, sit in a comfy chair and create a job posting that even you couldn’t resist.
 And if you’re still unsure of your posting abilities and are looking for another way to organize your applicants, there are other options out there.
 We understand that Craigslist can be effective, but also time-consuming and tedious.
-Jobble is a great hiring option for people who are looking to take the reigns and control their hiring process.
+Jobble is a great hiring option for people who are looking to take the reins and control their hiring process.